-As you can see, the list is impressive for a free software that you can simply download of the internet.
+As you can see, the list is impressive for free software that you can simply download off the internet.
 There is something missing on this list.
 There is no native integration for Alexa or Google Home.
 While this is a bummer (I’m pretty sure a commercial release of Sonoff Tasmota would include the licence for that), a bit of IFTTT tinkering will enable both.

 Flashing Sonoff Tasmota